tibrewalaman/Sentiment-analysis/README.md

 # Sentiment-analysis
 It is us to predict if the sentence is positive or negtive
 ## Pre-requisites
-for the model training download the tweeter data file form kaggle Download Glove300 for google put the files in the same file as the programe
+- or the model training download the tweeter data file form kaggle
+- Download Glove300 for google
+- put the files in the same file as the programe

 ## Installation and Usage